erikzenker/inotify-cpp/README.md

 Inotify
 =======
-A C++ interface for linux inotify which is threadsafe
+A C++ header only library which wraps inotify which is threadsafe

 ## Description ##
  __Inotify__ is a C++ class, that lets you use linux inotify to watch files or directories.